 On the next step, Shopify asked to capture some information to default as my business address to create my online store.
 As Volusion didn’t ask any more questions, I’m going to assume for now that the original form capture would be enough.
 In terms of loading time, Volusion took a lot longer to go to the store.

 After clicking next, I was taken straight to the Shopify dashboard.
 Here I could start adding products immediately and locate all the tools I needed to get started straight away.
 Volusion took me into the store editor where I could pick different designs from the offset, and start building my store.
+Both platforms sent through confirmation emails, but I didn’t have to divert from the smooth user journey I was already on, ensuring I could get on with the task at hand.

 It was easy to see where to go to look for Shopify themes from the dashboard.
 After clicking themes, I could choose to customise the existing theme, explore free and premium themes from Shopify, or upload a third-party theme.